Roobiq/RBQFetchedResultsController/README.md

 #####Drop-in replacement for `NSFetchedResultsController` backed by RealmDB.

-The `RBQFetchedResultsController` (FRC) is a replacement for `NSFetchedResultsController` when used in conjunction with `RBQRealmNotificationManager`.
+The `RBQFetchedResultsController` (FRC) is a replacement for `NSFetchedResultsController` when used in conjunction with `RBQRealmNotificationManager` and `RBQRealmChangeLogger`.
 The controller and delegate follow the same paradigm as `NSFetchedResultsController`, and allow the developer to monitor changes of a `RLMObject` subclass.

 `RBQFetchedResultsController` supports tableview sections and implements a drop-in replacement delegate to pass the changes to the tableview for section and row animations.

 ####How It Works:

-Given that Realm does not yet support more fine-grained or object-level notifications, the FRC works by receiving changes from the `RBQRealmNotificationManager`.
-The notification manager's role is to allow the developer to log changes manually to the manager, which will in turn rebroadcast these changes to any listeners.
+Given that Realm does not yet support more fine-grained or object-level notifications, the FRC works by receiving changes from the `RBQRealmNotificationManager` singleton.
+The notification manager's role is to pass along changes logged to an instance of `RBQRealmChangeLogger`.
+Each logger is associated with a Realm on a given thread, which allows the developer to log changes manually or through one of the convenience methods on the RLMObject or RLMRealm categories.
+Once the changes are committed and the Realm instance updates, the object level changes will be passed from the logger to the manager, which will in turn rebroadcast these changes to any listeners.

 #####For example: